-The safety launches will be positioned at the start, at the course midpoint and at the finish.
+The two safety launches will be positioned at appropriate points on the course, the approximate locations will be marked on the course map.

 Emergency Procedures

 On witnessing an incident an umpire or marshal (in marshalling areas and by steps) must call for assistance.
 In all cases the place of the incident must be clearly stated.
 The map gives suitable reference points.